 Participate in creepy crafts and Halloween-themed activities throughout the Center.
 Annual favorites include the Robotic Zone, Trick or Trajectory, and the Crazy Science station.

 Take part in spooky science experiments.

-Designed for ages three to seven, this nook caters to the tiniest visitors who will enjoy playing dressup and participating in story time and a craft activity.
+Designed for ages two to six, the Tot Zone caters to the tiniest visitors, who will enjoy playing dress-up and participating in space-themed activities.

 Watch air traffic at Dulles International Airport from the Donald D. Engen Observation Tower.
 The line for the tower closes at 4:30 pm and the tower closes at 5:00 pm.

-See a display of the flying mammals, presented by the National Museum of Natural History's Department of Vertebrate Zoology.
+See a display of the flying mammals, presented by the Fairfax County Park Authority.